20 Expensive Things Rich People Waste Money On (That Aren’t Worth It)

 VIP lounges, backstage passes, and early access upgrades are pitched as premium experiences, but most are just overpriced shortcuts.
 Rich people pay more to wait less, sit closer, or avoid lines.

 Sometimes it works.
 Most times, it’s just more of the same with fancier napkins.
 It’s convenience theater, dressed up as exclusivity.
-And once the glamor wears off, they’re left wondering what they really paid for.
-The answer?
-Not much.

 Designer Furniture: Pretty, Pricey, and Pointless

 Some furniture looks so good, you’re scared to sit on it.
 That’s the vibe in many wealthy homes, where sofas cost more than cars and chairs are chosen for their shape, not comfort.
-These pieces are meant to impress architects and guests, not support actual human life.

-It’s design for design’s sake, not living.
+It’s one of those rich people items that photographs well but feels cold in real life.
 If a couch isn’t made for lounging, what’s the point?
 It might look like a showroom, but it feels like a museum with a mortgage.

-25 Common Regrets Of Many Homeowners: Avoid Buying These for Your Home
+Related: 25 Common Regrets Of Many Homeowners: Avoid Buying These for Your Home

 Private Jets: First Class, Just Lonelier